fsciortino/Aurora/docs/citing.rst

 If you know the origin of the ADAS data that you are using, it would also be good to cite the specific works that resulted in the ADAS-distributed results.
 Other references for specific methods/data used in Aurora are shown in some docstrings.

-If you are also using the advanced plasma-wall interaction model, you will be interfacing with the data produced by the Monte Carlo program trim.sp.
+If you are also using the full plasma-wall interaction model, you will be interfacing with the data produced by the Monte Carlo program trim.sp.
 Information about trim.sp can be found at https://rmlmcfadden.github.io/ion-implantation/trimsp/ .
 To cite trim.sp, it would be reasonable to use

 [9] W. Eckstein, 1991, "Computer Simulation of Ion-Solid Interactions". https://link.springer.com/book/10.1007/978-3-642-73513-4